bwxu/6.864_final_project/README.md

 To run the backwards LSTM model, use the command

     python3 LSTM.py --data_path='.' --model=test backwards=True

+To combine the forwards and backwards into a bidirectional LSTM, run both the forwards and backwards.
+Then, go into bidirectional_LSTM and change the forward_file and backward_file to the relevant file names.
+Ensure that test_data_location and output_file are correct.
+Then run,

+    python3 bidirectional_LSTM.py

 The "model" flag may be any of small, medium, large, or test.
 We recommend running test (a very small configuration) for time purposes.